-KAT II Turnover Assay.
-A whole-cell assay was developed to measure the recovery of enzyme activity after irreversible inhibition in relevant cells as a measure of turnover rate of KAT II enzyme.
-Test compounds were dissolved in 100% dimethylsulfoxide (DMSO) and diluted to a working dilution in Hanks' balanced salt solution (HBSS).
+A whole cell assay was developed to measure recovery of enzyme activity after irreversible inhibition in relevant cells as a measure of turnover rate of KAT II enzyme.
+Test compounds were dissolved in 100% dimethyl sulfoxide (DMSO) and diluted to a working dilution in Hanks Balanced Salt Solution (HBSS).

-Four types of cells from three species (detailed to follow) were cultured into six-well plates for each time point (three wells for maximal activity, three wells for activity with inhibitor) for eight time points between 0 and 72 hours.
+Four types of cells from three species (as detailed below) were cultured into 6 well plates for each time point (3 wells for maximal activity, 3 wells for activity with inhibitor) for 8 time points between 0 and 72 hours.

-- 1. Primary normal human astrocytes (provided frozen in a cryovial; Lonza Inc. Allendale, NJ) were thawed and seeded at $0.045 \times 10^6$ cells/well in a six-well plate on day 1 in astrocyte growth medium, which was replaced every other day.
-Cells were assay ready when close to 90% confluent, usually at day 8 to 9. - 2.
-Primary rat mixed glia cultures were obtained from rat cortices of P-2 Sprague-Dawley (Charles River, Raleigh, NC) rat pups per established protocols and under the Institutional Animal Care and Use Committee (IACUC) protocol 3389.
-Glia media consisted of DMEM high-glucose, 10% fetal bovine serum, 1% penicillin-streptomycin solution.
-The final cell suspension (~1 brain per 50 ml in a T150 flask) was placed into culture on day 1.
-On day 2 and approximately every 4 days after that, media were removed and replaced with fresh culture media.
-Flasks were confluent by days 11-14.
-At this point, typically, a confluent feeder layer of astrocytes with colonies of microglia was tethered to the astrocyte layer.
-Cells were harvested with trypsin and replated at $5 \times 10^4$ cells per well in six-well plates.
-Cells were fed with fresh media every other day and were assay-ready by day 8, when they were confluent. - 3.
-Primary rat astrocytes (provided frozen in a cryovial; Lonza Inc.) were thawed and seeded $0.045 \times 10^6$ cells per well in a six-well plate on day 1.
-AGM growth medium was replaced every other day.
-Cells were assay ready when close to 90% confluent, usually by week 3.
+- Primary normal human astrocytes (provided frozen in a cryovial, Lonza Inc. Allendale, NJ) were thawed and seeded at 0.045 x 106 cells per well in a 6 well plate on Day 1 in AGM growth media.
+AGM growth media was replaced every other day.
+Cells were assay ready when close to 90% confluent, usually at Day 8-9. - 2.
+Primary rat mixed glia cultures were obtained from rat cortices of P-2 Sprague-Dawley (Charles River) rat pups per established protocols and under Institutional Animal Care and Use Committee (IACUC) protocol # 3389.
+Glia media consisted of DMEM high glucose, 10% Fetal Bovine Serum (FBS), 1% Penicillin Streptomycin solution.
+The final cell suspension (~1 brain per 50 ml in a T150 flask) was placed into culture on Day 1.
+On Day 2 and approximately every 4 days after that media was removed and replaced with fresh culture media.
+Flasks were confluent by Day 11-14.
+At this point, there was typically a confluent feeder layer of astrocytes with colonies of microglia tethered to the astrocyte layer.
+Cells were harvested with trypsin and replated at 5 x

+104 cells per well in 6 well plates.
+Cells were fed with fresh media every other day and were assay ready by Day 8 when confluent.

-4. Primary cynomolgus monkey hepatocytes (provided in a frozen cryovial; Bioreclamation IVT, Westbury, NJ) were plated into 96-well plates at a concentration of $0.05 \times 10^6$ cells per well in a total volume of 200 $\mu$ l on day 1 (InvitroGro HI media; Bioreclamation IVT).
-On day 2, media were removed and replaced with HBSS; assay follows here.
+- 3. Primary rat astrocytes (provided frozen in a cryovial, Lonza Inc. Allendale, NJ) were thawed and seeded 0.045 x 106 cells per well in a 6 well plate on Day 1.
+AGM growth media was replaced every other day.
+Cells were assay ready when close to 90% confluent, usually by week three. - 4.
+Primary cynomologous monkey hepatocytes (provided in a frozen cryovial, Bioreclmation IVT Westbury NJ) were plated into 96 well plates at a concentration of 0.05 x 106 cells per well in a total volume of 200μl on day 1 (InvitroGro HI media -Bioreclamation IVT).
+On day 2 media is removed and replaced with HBSS, assay follows below.